Verteiron/FamiliarFaces/doc/vMYC_README.txt

 [b][size=4]1.0.1[/size][/b]
 [LIST]
 [*][color=red]Expired has updated [url=http://www.nexusmods.com/skyrim/mods/29624/?]RaceMenu[/url] to version 2.8.0.
 It is [b]very strongly recommended[/b] that you upgrade to 2.8.0 ASAP to ensure compatibility with Familiar Faces.[/color][/*]
 [*]Fixed issue that caused imported characters to get stuck as ElderRace if they took too long to load.
-If you are still getting this bug, either your system is [i]very[/i] slow to load or you don't have the right version of RaceMenu/Chargen.dll installed.[/*]
+If you are still getting this bug, either your system is [i]very[/i] slow to load or you don't have the right version of RaceMenu installed.[/*]
 [*]Fixed "Character Tracking" option not working in MCM.[/*] [*]Fixed VoiceTypes being reset after a save/load.[/*] [*]Removed a ton of debug messages that were spamming the Papyrus file.[/*]